-It’s a tiny story of an aspiring team from Crayon’d, “the protagonists” that hacked to glory at the “Hack for Social Good” by SPI Cinemas.
+This is short story of an ambitious team from Crayon’d, “The Protagonists” that engineered its way to glory at the “Hack for Social Good” by SPI Cinemas.

-The hack has now transpired into “Be the Tree Hugger” movement encouraging people to come together and build green communities.
-We have got a overwhelming response till now with quite a bit of buzz from media partners.
+The hack has now morphed into “Be the Tree Hugger” movement encouraging people to come together and build green communities.
+The app has received rave reviews and an overwhelming response so far and has caused quite a buzz in the media.
+You can read more about the technical details here: https://blog.hasura.io/tree-hugger-using-kubernetes-to-help-restore-chennais-greenery-after-a-cyclone-8bedbff5b462.

 If you aspire to be a Tree Hugger, get the app @ https://goo.gl/A3Lz1a.
 We would be live soon on iOS.
 Drop us a note at firstname.lastname@example.org to strike a conversation.